 That’s incorrect, but it’s not a bad guess.
-The confusion comes whenever someone notices that veins around the surface of the wrist or inner arm appear bluish, whereas blood always comes out red.
+The confusion comes whenever someone notices that a lighter-skinned person’s veins around the surface of the wrist or inner arm appear bluish, whereas blood always comes out red.
 What’s really happening?

-The result is that veins look blue, not because they are full of blue stuff, but because blue light isn’t being swallowed up by them and more comes back to our eyes.
+The result is that veins look blue, not because they are full of blue blood, but because blue light isn’t being swallowed up by them and more comes back to our eyes.

 If the skin isn’t thick enough to cause this difference in light absorption, veins will still look red—such as the flush seen on your face after exercise.
 On the other hand, if the vein is too deep for light to reach, then we don’t see the vein at all.